By the use of flywire.ai, you agree to be bound by these Principles and by the website Terms of Service.

 Openness.
 All results of proofreading are immediately available to all members of the FlyWire community.
 All researchers in fly neurobiology laboratories are welcome to apply.

 Fairness.
-Before using previously unpublished reconstructions in a presentation or scientific publication, users must obtain agreement from every principal investigator whose lab identified those neurons or contributed more than 10% of the edits on those reconstructions, or assessed them to be adequately complete according to community standards.
-This applies to FlyWire neurons themselves and also to the use of FlyWire data for any purpose.
-(For example, this applies to neurons reconstructed in other EM software platforms using FlyWire data for guidance.)
-When contacting FlyWire users to seek their agreement for the use of neurons they contributed to, a lack of response within one month may be taken as agreement.
+Before using previously unpublished reconstructions in a presentation or scientific publication, users must obtain agreement from every lab that identified those cells or contributed more than 10% of the edits on those reconstructions, or assessed them to be adequately complete according to community standards.
+This applies to FlyWire cells themselves and also to the use of FlyWire data for any purpose.
+(For example, this applies to cells reconstructed in other EM software platforms using FlyWire data for guidance.)
+When contacting FlyWire users to seek their agreement for the use of cells they contributed to, a lack of response within one month may be taken as agreement.
 Contributors may request co-authorship or acknowledgments, with the understanding that a few hours or days of work may not constitute authorship, but that many days or months of work most likely would.
 In addition, it is important for the advancement of science that contributors not block publication for others - if a block to publication is requested, an appeal can be raised with the advisory board, who will consider factors such as research interests and relative contributions of the labs involved.
-Early and active collaboration between users to prevent disputes.
+Early and active collaboration between users is encouraged to prevent disputes.

 Communication.
 Labs are encouraged to communicate with each other early in a project through chat, email, and other channels.
 Coordination of reconstruction and analysis activities will increase the pace of discovery.
 Members may not share information with any individual who has not been granted access or agreed to these Principles.
 All active members and their PIs must sign onto the FlyWire Forum frequently to check for announcements and collaborative communications from other members.